Football clubs in Spain – Region by region

 Andalusia

 Spain’s most populous region is home to more clubs in the top three tiers than any other.
 The Andalusian capital hosts Spain’s fiercest city derby with Real Betis and Sevilla fighting to be the pride of Seville.
-Malaga are often viewed as the other “big” Andalusian club but have fallen on hard times in recent years, while Cadiz, Granada and Almeria all suffered relegation from the top flight in 2024 and none were able to bounce back at the first attempt.
-Further down the pyramid, visitors to the Costa del Sol can catch third-tier football in 2025/26 in the resorts of Marbella and Torremolinos.
+Malaga are often viewed as the other “big” Andalusian club and they are now back in La Liga, after several years away.
+Cadiz, Granada and Almeria all suffered relegation from the top flight in 2024 and remain in the second tier, along with Cordoba.

 The Andalusian clubs

-Primera Federacion: Antequera, Algeciras, Atletico Sanluqueño, Marbella, Juventud de Torremolinos, Betis B, Sevilla B
+Primera Federacion: Antequera, Algeciras, Juventud de Torremolinos, Jaen

 Andalusia football guide